Navidhashemicodes/Navidhashemicodes.github.io/_pages/about.md

 I am a last year PhD student at the Engineering school of the University of Southern California (USC-Viterbi) majoring in Computer Science.

-My research area lies at the intersection of Artificial Intelligence and Temporal Logics, with applications in Formal Verification and Neurosymbolic Reinforcement Learning.
+My research area lies at the intersection of Artificial Intelligence and Temporal Logics, with applications in Formal Verification of Learning Enabled Systems and Neurosymbolic Reinforcement Learning.

 # Selected Experience